 - It's simple.

 - It's compact.

 A full list of features can be found here.

 MobaXterm defines itself as "the ultimate toolbox for remote computing".
 Not sure if that's true, but I must say that I'm happy with it.
 Has all the tools I need and many more: SSH, X11, RDP, VNC, FTP, MOSH... allows you to used Unix commands on Windows and works like a charm to manage and connect to remote entities.

 For me the Swiss army knife for remote connections.

-It Shares any time of file with any type of service you want.
-Allows to upload photos, files, documents and depending the type or the Hotkey pressed will do the task you want it to do, the way you want it.
+It shares any time of file with any type of service you want.
+Allows to upload photos, files, documents and depending on the type or the Hotkey pressed will do the task you want it to do, the way you want it.

-- Allows to save the images I want on my S3 Bucket.
+- Allows saving the images I want on my S3 Bucket.

 - I'm able to share quick documents using my endpoint of choice, like Google Drive.